Blog

 It’s always a good idea to get a few different opinions before making a big purchase, and your HVAC system is no exception.
 When you're ready, reach out to a few qualified contractors for detailed estimates.
 When you compare them, don't just look at the final number.
 Pay close attention to the specific equipment they propose, the warranties included, and exactly what services are covered in the installation.
 A slightly higher quote might be worth it if it includes a better warranty or more comprehensive service.
 Planning your installation during the off-season, like spring or fall, can also be a smart move, as HVAC pros are often less busy then.

-Find Rebates and Financing Options
+Look for Local Rebates and Financing

 You might be surprised by how many savings opportunities are available for energy-efficient upgrades.
 Before you commit, do a little digging for special offers.
 Check with your local utility company for rebates on high-efficiency systems and look into federal tax credits that can significantly lower your net cost.
 Manufacturers also run promotions, so it’s worth asking your contractor about any current deals on top brands like Trane.
 Many HVAC companies also offer financing options that allow you to spread the cost over time, making the initial investment much more manageable for your budget.